 Psychology 001 Research Participation Requirement

-As part of your exposure to general psychology, you are required to participate in 7 psychology studies (including a prescreening session, which will count as 1 of the 7) throughout the semester, with two exceptions: (1) If you object to taking part in psychology research; or (2) if you are under the age of 18.
-If you fall into either of those exceptional categories, instead of participating in psychology studies, you may instead write an 8-page paper on a topic to be determined in consultation with the instructor.
+As part of your exposure to general psychology, you are required to participate in 7 psychology studies during the semester, with two exceptions: (1) If you object to taking part in psychology research; or (2) if you are under the age of 18.
+If you object to taking part in research, instead of participating in psychology studies, you may instead write an 8-page paper on a topic to be determined in consultation with the Chair of the Psychology Department.
+If you are under the age of 18 the requirement may be adjusted in consultation with Professor Frank Durgin, who administrates the research requirement through the Sona Systems website (Sona).
+All students should sign up for an account on Sona by the third week of the semester.
+Instructions for doing so are below.

-To help meet the course requirement for participation in 7 psychology studies, researchers will contact you via e-mail to let you know when you have been assigned to take part in their research.
-You are then obliged to sign up for the study on Sona Systems, in which you can choose a time slot that works for you.
-If you can't make any of the scheduled times, please contact the researcher to arrange an alternate time.
+To help meet the course requirement for participation in 7 psychology studies, you will occasionally be contacted by e-mail to let you know that studies are available for sign-up.
+You should then try to sign up (on Sona), in a time slot that works for you.
 You should also check the Sona site periodically for opportunities to sign up for research.

 The purpose of this research participation requirement is two-fold.
 First, it provides a source of participants for students and faculty in the psychology department who are conducting research.
 Second, it provides you with direct experience in psychological studies being conducted in the department.
 Because the experience is meant to be educational, the background and purpose of the study will be explained to you at the conclusion of the session.